Robert-van-Engelen/tinylisp/README.md

 ## Project code

+Lisp in 99 lines is written in a Lisp-like functional style of structured C, lines are 55 columns wide on average and never wider than 120 columns for convenient editing.

 - [tinylisp.c](src/tinylisp.c) Lisp in 99 lines of C
+- [tinylisp-commented.c](src/tinylisp-commented.c) commented version in an (overly) verbose C style
 - [tinylisp-opt.c](src/tinylisp-opt.c) optimized version for speed and reduced memory use
 - [lisp850.c](src/lisp850.c) Lisp in 99 lines of C for the Sharp PC-G850 with BCD boxing
 - [lisp850-opt.c](src/lisp850-opt.c) optimized version for speed and reduced memory use